Six Flags Great America: 1993–1998: Time Warner ownership era

+1998–2000: Premier Parks acquisition and ownership period

 At 227 ft, Giant Drop is one of the tallest rides at the park.

 Two new thrill rides were added to the park for the 1997 season.
 Giant Drop, a 227 ft tall Intamin second-generation drop tower, was added as an expansion to the Southwest Territory area, and was themed to be an ore excavator in the fictional Loco Diablo Mine.
 The other ride, Dare Devil Dive, was a Skycoaster ride and would be located in the County Fair area.
 Both attractions opened on April 26, 1997.
 By this time, construction on the back side of the Southwest Territory mission building was fully completed.

 Additionally, the park had also made plans to build a 225 ft tall "Wilderness-themed" roller coaster near the Iron Wolf roller coaster, requesting a zoning variation from the village of Gurnee, Illinois.
-On June 25, 1997, the park informed the zoning board of Gurnee that they would no longer pursue the construction of the Wilderness-themed roller coaster.
+On June 25, 1997, the park informed the zoning board of Gurnee that it would no longer pursue the construction of the Wilderness-themed roller coaster.

 The park's preliminary water park plans were expanded into a larger project.
 In November 1997, the park announced plans to build and open a resort complex called Six Flags Entertainment Village, which would feature a water park, hotel, shopping mall, and a theater.
 Similar to the preliminary water park plans, it would not be built on the park's existing plot, and instead would be built on the plot of land owned by Six Flags across Interstate 94 and west of the existing theme park.
 While the complex received approval from the village of Gurnee in late-1998, more than half of residents voted against it on an advisory referendum in 1999, derailing the project.

 Despite the park's struggles with the Entertainment Village project, the theme park continued to expand.
 In 1998, the park expanded its kids areas offerings.
 A new kids area named Camp Cartoon Network opened as an area within Yukon Territory featuring five new rides.
 Additionally, the park's existing Bugs Bunny Land was renamed Looney Tunes National Park.

 The lift and drop of Raging Bull.

-On October 21, 1998, the park announced that they would open Raging Bull for the 1999 season, a hyper-twister roller coaster that was added to Southwest Territory.
+On October 21, 1998, the park announced that it would open Raging Bull for the 1999 season, a hyper-twister roller coaster that was to be added to Southwest Territory.
 A US$25 million project, Raging Bull was the park's most expensive roller coaster.
 Built by Bolliger & Mabillard, the roller coaster was designed to be 202 ft, 73 mi/h, and 5057 ft, and would be built on the former lot used by Rolling Thunder.
 The roller coaster opened on May 1, 1999, following 40,000 man-hours of work.